Written by Keng Siang Lee

 It’s surprising how many applicants fail to thank their interviewer as they were too nervous.
 It’s useful to remind the interviewer that you are polite and able to interact well with your future patients.

 Have your clothes ready for your big day, well before bed the night before.
-Plan out your route to the location in advance and leave yourself a minimum of 30 extra minutes, regardless of your mode of transport.
-Nothing is worse than stressing about being late for your interview, except for actually being late.
+Make sure your computer and bits of tech are all working.
+Nothing is worse than stressing about being technical difficulties for your interview, except for actually being late.

 You have probably been advised to read Tomorrow’s Doctors, published by the General Medical Council (GMC).
 At this point, it is probably too late to cram in such a wordy document.
 You are better off getting adequate rest to maximise your performance for your big day!

 You’ll feel more relaxed if you’re well-rested and your answers will come to you more easily, allowing you to articulate with more confidence.
 Remember we said before that first impression sticks?
 Your fresh appearance and demeanour will make a better impression.

 Of course, it can be hard to sleep the night before an interview, so give yourself time to wind down before bed.
 Remember to set your alarm!